wp-plugins/hungryfeed/readme.txt

 == Upgrade Notice ==

-= 1.5.7 =
+= 1.5.8 =
-* templates now use Mustache template engine
-* added ability to enable shortcodes in templates
+* parameters in shortcodes are passed through to the templates
-* added field for custom javascript
-* added index_#, feed_title and feed_description template tags

 == Changelog ==